Skip to main content

 Minimally Invasive

-No large incisions are needed, reducing recovery time and risk of complications.
+No large incisions are needed, reducing recovery time and risk of complications compared to traditional fibroid treatment without surgery.

 Uterus Preservation

-The uterus remains intact, which is important for women who wish to retain their fertility.
+The uterus remains intact, which is important for women who wish to retain their fertility—a key advantage of this uterine sparing fibroid treatment.

 Symptom Relief